easabbir/b29-manual-projects/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a full stack developer and tester...

 # b29-manual-projects